LordLazor/Discord.js-Simple-Rich-Presence/README.md

 Create a new Application on https://discord.com/developers/applications

-* In there create one and copy the client id. --> Please paste the Client Id in the code
+* After creating an Application paste the Client Id in the code (Line 37)
 * Upload images in the category Rich Presence on https://discord.com/developers/applications and select them in the code (image name)

 - Lastly run the start.bat